Carol Spackman Moss

-Carol Spackman Moss is a Democratic member of the Utah State House, representing the state's 37th house district in Holladay since 2000.
+Carol Spackman Moss is a Democratic member of the Utah State House, representing the state's 34th house district.

 Early life and career

 Before being elected to the Utah House of Representatives, Moss taught English at Olympus High School in Holladay, Utah (a suburb of Salt Lake City) for nearly 30 years.

 Moss has bachelor's and master's degrees from the University of Utah.

 Political career

 Moss was first elected in 2000.
 She previously served as the Assistant Minority Whip in the Utah House from 2004 to 2010.

 During the 2016 legislative session, Moss served on the Higher Education Appropriations Subcommittee, the House Education Committee, the House Rules Committee, and the House Transportation Committee.